Summer Intern: Six (6) Positions

 The goal of the Bear Educator Internship program is to give the interns a strong background in black bear information and experience in conveying accurate information to the public.
 This program is intended to directly support the mission statement of the North American Bear Center.
 “The mission of the non-profit North American Bear Center is to advance the long-term survival of bears worldwide by replacing the misconceptions with scientific facts about bears, their role in the ecosystems, and their relations with humans.” (www.bear.org).

 Educate NABC visitors about the four ambassador bears (via on-site programs and Q&A) and wild black bear behavior (via videos, exhibits, and Q&A).
-You will be required to give Behind-the-Scenes tours to visitors.
+You will be required to give Behind the Scenes tours to visitors.
 This position will be responsible for all aspects of bear care including maintaining a clean bear enclosure, bear foraging feedings, bear enrichment activities, and food preparation.
 Worldwide broadcasts of our daily bear enrichments will require speaking to our on-site and global followers.
 This position will require giving visitors information on local, frogs, turtles, fish and non-poisonous snakes, utilizing our touch-screens in our Northwood’s Ecology Hall for accurate information.
-Some additional research on one of these animals will be required as an intern project.
+Some additional research on these animals may be required to effectively lead a program.

 - Represent the NABC/WRI in a positive manner with members, donors, visitors, vendors, and the communities we serve.